Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/RainbowNodeSDKNews.md

 The Node.JS SDK online documentation is available at [Getting Started](/#/documentation/doc/sdk/node/guides/Getting_Started).

-The Node.JS SDK online news about officials delivries are available at [What is New] (/#/documentation/doc/sdk/node/guides/What_is_new) and also online on `Rainbow-Node-SDK` github project [What is New] (https://github.com/Rainbow-CPaaS/Rainbow-Node-SDK/releases)
+The Node.JS SDK online news about officials delivries are available at [What is New](/#/documentation/doc/sdk/node/guides/What_is_new) and also online on `Rainbow-Node-SDK` github project [What is New](https://github.com/Rainbow-CPaaS/Rainbow-Node-SDK/releases)

 The Node.JS SDK ChangeLog file is available from [ChangeLog](/doc/sdk/node/api/ChangeLogRSS.xml).